Certificate of deposit: Terms and conditions

 The federally required "Truth in Savings" booklet, or other disclosure document that gives the terms of the CD, must be made available before the purchase.
-Employees of the institution are generally not familiar with this information; only the written document carries legal weight.
-If the original issuing institution has merged with another institution, or if the CD is closed early by the purchaser, or there is some other issue, the purchaser will need to refer to the terms and conditions document to ensure that the withdrawal is processed following the original terms of the contract.
+Employees of the institution are generally not familiar with this information, and only the written document carries legal weight.
+If the original issuing institution has merged with another institution, the CD is closed early by the purchaser, or another issue, the purchaser will need to refer to the terms and conditions document to ensure that the withdrawal is processed following the original terms of the contract.